PHASE 4 OF 7

 “Code and media are permissionless leverage.
 They're the leverage behind the newly rich.
 You can create software and media that works for you while you sleep.”

-Use leverage: templates, AI, APIs, no-code where it fits.
-Focus human effort on what only humans can do — vision, design, and high-impact decisions.
+Use leverage (templates, AI, APIs, no-code) and reserve human effort for vision, design, and high-impact decisions.

 “Make it work.